dherik/dherik.github.io/_posts/2019-09-07-hire-developer-experience.md

 Of course, I'm not saying that everyone needs to follow this process to hire a developer.
 The companies had different problems, tools, demands, and prerequisites.
 For example, some companies prefer to pass a bigger exercise for the candidate to solve in the comfort of your home and, to be honest, probably it's a better strategy.
 I already participated in two interview processes using this method and the experience for me, as a candidate, was positive.

-Of course, even this simple process you can accidentally filter a good candidate, but when in doubt it's better to not hire.
+Of course, even this simple interview process can accidentally filter a good candidate.
+But when in doubt about hire or not hire, it’s better not.
 As Joel said:

 > ... it is much, much better to reject a good candidate than to accept a bad candidate